QuantEcon/lecture-python-intro/lectures/cons_smooth.md

 This is our formula for $\xi_0$.

-Evidently, if $\vec c^o$ is a budget-feasible consumption path, then so is $\vec c^o + \vec v$, where $\vec v$ is a budget-feasible variation.
+Evidently, if $c^o$ is a budget-feasible consumption path, then so is $c^o + v$, where $v$ is a budget-feasible variation.

-Given $R$, we thus have a two parameter class of budget feasible variations $\vec v$ that we can use to compute alternative consumption paths, then evaluate their welfare.
+Given $R$, we thus have a two parameter class of budget feasible variations $v$ that we can use to compute alternative consumption paths, then evaluate their welfare.

-**Note to John:** We can do some fun simple experiments with these variations -- we can use graphs to show that, when $\beta R = 1$ and  starting from the smooth path, all nontrivial budget-feasible variations lower welfare according to the criterion above.

 Now let's compute and visualize the variations